resolutionlife/terraform-provider-looker/docs/resources/group.md

 page_title: "looker_group Resource - terraform-provider-looker"
 subcategory: ""
 description: |-
   This resource creates a user group in a Looker instance.
-To add users to this group, use the lookergroupuser https://github.com/resolutionlife/terraform-provider-looker/blob/main/docs/resources/group_user.md resource.
 ---

 # looker_group (Resource)

 This resource creates a user group in a Looker instance.
-To add users to this group, use the [looker_group_user](https://github.com/resolutionlife/terraform-provider-looker/blob/main/docs/resources/group_user.md) resource.

 ## Example Usage